Azihadadi/SpaceX-Data-Science/README.md

 - ✅ Hands-on data science pipeline
 - 🌍 Interactive geospatial mapping
 - 🧠 ML model to predict launch success
-- 📂 Modular and clean repository layout
-- 💼 Great for showcasing in CV or portfolio

 ---